iCAS-Lab/IMAC-Sim/README.md

 - D: Distance between sp and sn lines
 - eps: Permittivity of oxide
 - rho: Resistivity of metal
+- rp: The on resistance of the memristive device
+- rap: The off resistance of the memristive device

 Follow the link for more information. https://arxiv.org/pdf/2210.17410.pdf
 ## Running the code